Title 902 | Chapter 020 | Regulation 150REG

 Licensee.(a)

-The center shall obtain and maintain professional medical malpractice insurance as defined in KRS 304.5-070.(f)
+The center shall obtain and maintain professional medical malpractice insurance, in accordance with KRS 304.5-070.(e)

 Requirement for Service.
-A center shall not be licensed or relicensed as a center unless the facility meets the requirements of this regulation.(g)
+A center shall not be licensed or relicensed as a center, unless the facility meets the requirements of this administrative regulation.(f)

-Facilities that have fewer than four (4) beds shall be exempt from Certificate of Need.(h)
+Facilities that have four (4) beds or fewer shall be exempt from Certificate of Need requirements.(g)

-Licensed facilities shall follow general licensure and fee regulations as laid out in 902 KAR 20:008.(2)
+Licensed facilities shall follow general licensure and fee requirements, in accordance with 902 KAR 20:008.(2)

 Administrator.(a)